open-switch/opx-base-model/README.md

 ## Model overview
 Applications/scripts can use existing models, and build new models for behavior on the system.
 Read the _Application Programming Guide_ for more information on CPS interfaces.

-The YANG class parser go through each file and generate the following:
+The YANG class parser goes through each file and generates:

 **1**.
-C/C++ header files with all of the class names and attributes, enums, typedefs, and so on.
+C/C++ header files with all class names and attributes, enums, typedefs, and so on.

 **2**.
 C++ metadata files compiled to loadable models which are available to CPS-enabled applications.

 **3**.
 XML files with metadata can be used by other languages for which loadable models are not suitable.

 > **NOTE**: The name of the YANG model is generally reflected in the symbol prefix — class names, types, enums, and so on.
-We describe how we map YANG classes and attributes to C/C++ headers in the documentation.
+We describe how to map YANG classes and attributes to C/C++ headers in the documentation.

 ## Where are the outputs?
 Good question...there are two main packages created from this source repository: